Our first React application

 This will install the React CLI globally (-g option).

-Next we can create a new app
+Next, we can create a new app.

 create-react-app react-starter

-Running our React app permalink
+Running our React app

-to run the application we run the following command:
+To run the application, we run the following command:

 cd react-starter